guowenbin90/Coding-interview-questions/README.md

 Determine whether a binary tree is a complete binary tree
 ### Best first search (BFS-2)
 Dijkstra’s Algorithm
 Usages: Find the shortest path cost from a single node (source node) to any other nodes in that graph
+Example problem: Find the shortest distance among cities
+Data structure: priority_queue (Min_heap)
 ### Depth-first search (DFS)
 1. print all subsets of a set
 2. print all valid permutations of () () ()